Carreau/ipython-wiki/IPEP-14:-Notebook-Regression-Tests.md

 Make the tests aware of a notebook server's URL

 - Run a notebook server in a subprocess, and write the port to the test process?
+This is straightforward with `multiprocessing`.

 ## QUnit